juliahazer/julia-hazer-portfolio/README.md

 # Julia Hazer Portfolio Site

-### A responsive single page application that gives information about me, my skills, my projects, a contact form (with validation), and links to my external sites.
+### A responsive single page application that gives information about me, my projects, my skills, and links to my external sites.

 #### Features Include:
 * When nav bar links are clicked, smooth page scrolling to anchor sections using animation effects.

 * Active nav bar links are automatically updated when a user scrolls through the page.
+* An interactive portfolio, using modals to display additional info when a user clicks a project.
 * The skills icons (which have been customized using SVG) are responsive.
-* An interactive portfolio, using modals to display additional info when a user clicks a project.
-* A user can submit a contact form, which is checked using validation, and when complete, is emailed to me using PHP (NOTE: needs an SMTP server, so this will feature will not work on GitHub Pages).
 * Site is responsive to different device screen sizes.

 #### Resources Used: